Madder dyeing

-An essential plant for botanical dyes
+An essential plant for natural dyeing

 When it comes to plant dyes, madder is hard to ignore.
 It is one of the few plants that “makes” red, a red that is resistant to UV rays and washing.